Planning and Environment Coronavirus Update

 Permissions in place

-For the period of the current restrictions The Coronavirus Scotland Act also removes the duty from Authorities to physically publish or publicise documents or make documents available for physical inspection (at libraries, service points council offices etc) where it is considered doing so may give rise to significant risk of transmission of coronavirus.
-We are expecting guidance from Scottish Government on the implementation of this power shortly.
+For the period of the current restrictions the Coronavirus (Scotland) Act 2020 also removes the duty from Authorities to physically publish or publicise documents or make documents available for physical inspection (at libraries, service points council offices etc) where it is considered doing so may give rise to significant risk of transmission of coronavirus.
 We will continue to make all documents available online.

 Closure of Area Offices and Service Points